harshachinthala/harshachinthala/README.md

 I recently graduated with a Master’s in Business Analytics & Artificial Intelligence from The University of Texas at Dallas, where I was recognized as a Scholar with High Distinction and Nash leader for my leadership in building and mentoring student teams.
 During my program, I completed an AI Engineer Internship at Office of Information Technology UT Dallas, where I worked on building CometAI, a secure enterprise AI platform integrating multiple large language models and RAG Pipelines , supporting AI adoption across the university's faculty and staff.

- Before that, I worked at Salesable.io as Business Research executive- AI /ML, where I helped build and improve AI voice agents and NLP pipelines for B2B sales development clients.
-My work focused on making lead generation more accurate, easier to scale, and more useful for business stakeholders.
+Before that, I worked at Salesable.io as a Business Research AI/ML Engineer, where I helped build and improve AI voice agents and NLP pipelines for B2B clients' sales-development needs.
+My work focused on automating lead generation accurately, scaling the process, and making it more useful for business stakeholders.

 I'm comfortable working with Python, SQL, and modern AI/ML frameworks, along with cloud platforms like GCP and AWS.
 I enjoy collaborating across teams, understanding real business problems, and building solutions that actually create impact.